-- Improves condition of nails and cuticles
+- Improves the condition of nails and cuticles

 - Restores chronically dry skin conditions… and much more.

-Argan oil’s youth-preserving benefits come from the high content of antioxidants in the golden liquid, such tocopherols (vitamin E), phenols, carotenes (Vitamin A) squalene, and a high percentages of fatty acids.
+Argan oil’s youth-preserving benefits come from the high content of antioxidants in the golden liquid, such tocopherols (vitamin E), phenols, carotenes (Vitamin A) squalene, and a high percentage of fatty acids.
 The main natural phenols in Argan oil are caffeic acid, oleuropein, vanillic acid, tyrosol, catechol, resorcinol, (−)-epicatechin and (+)-catechin.
 (Source 1)

 While all that info might not mean much to the average person, that is a lot of goodness on one single oil and the reason why so many are taking notice.

 Apart from the growing realization among U.S. consumers that organic derived cosmetics provide better results than chemical products, there is an increasing interest in Argan oil from the medical field.
-That’s because Argan extracts have potential for providing natural solutions for curing skin cancer due to compounds such as triterpenoids which are known to reduce tumor growth.
+That’s because Argan extracts have the potential for providing natural solutions for curing skin cancer due to compounds such as triterpenoids which are known to reduce tumor growth.
 Given these natural, organic and important benefits, the use of this oil in medical applications may begin to overtake cosmetic use by 2021.

 Uses of Argan Oil

 There are many blended, ready to use, products that contain Argan oil.
-100% pure Argan oil can be used in many ways to treat, heal, condition and protect, the body, skin and hair.
+100% pure Argan oil can be used in many ways to treat, heal, condition and protect the body, skin, and hair.

 Argan oil is an effective ingredient for making hair healthy, soft and shiny.
 As a conditioner, it repairs dry, brittle hair, tames frizzy hair and treats split ends.
 The natural phenols in this golden oil will also improve the condition of the hair follicle and promote new hair growth.
 Argan oil can even help treat dandruff and irritation of the scalp.